 The natural sands are migratory sands that originate from the Sinai Desert.
 The weathering of limestone and chalk (marine sedimentary rocks) are eroded due to the floods that hit the area during the winter months.
 Then the winds blow the sand and cause it to concentrate on the eastern slopes of the Ovda valley.
 The sand is made of about 40% quartz and about 60% calcite.
 That is why the sands are so pleasant to touch.
 The place has an overnight picnic site, with allocated places for bonfires.
 So the place is open (free of charge) all year round and is defined as a nature reserve.

-Just nearby there is the famous Leopard Temple which an ancient archeological site.
+Just nearby there is the famous Leopard Temple which is an ancient archeological site.
 The Temple was served as a prehistoric place of worship was discovered.
-The place is one of about 160 open temples discovered so far in the Negev and eastern Sinai; and has been in use for about 4000 years, from the middle of the 6th millennium BC (Late New Stone Age) to the first half of the 2nd millennium BC (Middle Bronze Age).
+The place is one of about 160 open temples discovered so far in the Negev and eastern Sinai; and has been in use for about 4000 years, from the middle of the 6th millennium BCE (Late New Stone Age) to the first half of the 2nd millennium BCE (Middle Bronze Age).

 Best Parks in the Arava Valley: Evrona Nature Reserve

 Evrona was a road station, in the early Muslim period, in the seventh century CE.
-It was supplying commodities to the important Hajj road that connected North Africa to the Arabian Peninsula and its holy sites to Islam.
+It was supplying commodities to the important pilgrimage road that connected North Africa to the Arabian Peninsula and its holy sites to Islam.
 Located in the southern Arava, about 20 kilometers north of Eilat.
-Nearby is Ein Evrona, a spring, and in the area Doum palms.
+Nearby is Ein Evrona, a spring, and Doum palms area.
 Furthermore, there was a large agricultural farm that covered an area of about two thousand dunams.
 The agriculture on the farm was based on a water supply system from a nearby spring.